Come Home

 At a genetic level, addiction is an evolutionary advantage.
 Think of an animal associating a particular food with pleasure.
 It will then know to look for it in its environment.
 Drug and alcohol abuse exploits this mechanism.
 Substances can rewire the brain, so one does not have to have a genetic predisposition to develop an addiction.
 However, a family history increases the likelihood of siblings and offspring engaging in substance abuse.

-Several genetic components have been identified and are considered to be directly or indirectly related to other causes of drug addiction.
+Genetics account for 50% of the risk for dependence, according to the National Council on Alcoholism and Drug Dependence, Inc. Several genetic components have been identified and are considered to be directly or indirectly related to other causes of drug addiction.

-D2 receptors, or dopamine receptors, are involved in the control of reward and pleasure.
-In brain imaging studies, individuals with fewer D2 receptors were found to be at greater risk for drug abuse, according to the American Psychological Association.
 Those with more receptors were less likely to face addiction.
 The connection—the number of receptors a person has—is genetically determined; if a person repeatedly uses a drug, a higher concentration of receptors makes him or her more vulnerable to becoming addicted.

 Comorbid Factors

 Addiction is a disease, and it is partly genetic and partly due to poor coping skills and choices.
 Heart disease, diabetes, and many types of cancer are attributed to this mix as well.
 However, other factors include mental illness.
 Depression, bipolar disorder, and even post-traumatic stress disorder are often seen in people who abuse drugs.
-Known as comorbidity, the presence of two conditions may or may not have a causal relationship.
-However, many individuals with mental illness self-manage an issue with addictive substances and may delay seeking help for alcohol addiction.

 The complex interaction of gene activity and environmental exposure, studied in the field of epigenetics, is at play with drug addiction.
 Nowadays, technology allows for a genetic analysis of diseases, so physicians can look at a person’s predisposition to abuse drugs or alcohol when they go through drug detox or seek drug and alcohol addiction treatment.
+It is always important to consult primary research sources and professional medical advice for more detailed information.

-Regardless of the cause, get on the path to sobriety with Yellowstone Recovery in Costa Mesa, California, and call (888) 418-4188 to learn more about our programs.
+Regardless of the cause, get on the path to sobriety with Yellowstone Recovery in Costa Mesa, California and call (888) 418-4188 to learn more about our programs.

 Request More Information